Financial Conflicts of Interest for Senior Administrators

 - “Senior administrator” means any officer; any University employee designated in subsections (1) through (5) of this section; or any other University employee who may be designated by the President to be a senior administrator for purposes of this policy because of such employee’s fiduciary, financial, or other duties.
 Without limiting the foregoing, the term “senior administrator” applies to a person holding any of the following positions, including those holding such positions on a temporary or interim basis:

-- Deans, deputy deans, and associate deans;
+- Deans, deputy deans, associate deans, and assistant deans;

 - The General Counsel and all attorneys reporting to the General Counsel;